Mo So massacre: Incident

-Ten days after the massacre, the Karenni State Police held a press conference, announcing that there were 31 bodies, five female and 26 male, as well as three large garbage bags of human remains turned to ash.
+Ten days after the massacre, the Karenni State Police held a press conference, announcing that there were 31 bodies, five female and 26 male, as well as three large refuse bags of human remains turned to ash.
 Although autopsies were conducted, it was almost impossible to identify the victims.
-The autopsies revealed that one victim was a girl around the age of ten.
+The postmortems revealed that one victim was a girl around the age of ten.
 Some victims were gagged with their hands tied behind their backs at the time of their death.

 The KNDF identified the Myanmar military junta as the principal culprit of the looting and killings.
 According to Myanmar's state government, their soldiers killed an unknown number of people in seven vehicles from Koi Ngan that failed to stop at a security checkpoint.
 The soldiers referred to the victims as "terrorists with weapons" who shot at the soldiers before they were "captured dead".
 The soldiers stated that the vehicles contained "recruits for terrorist training" and caught on fire during the shooting.

 Later, the military junta’s Brig-General Zaw Min Tun said that a group of some twenty gunmen attacked his troops.
 He noted that 25 bodies were found and that the vehicles caught on fire during the shooting.

 However, the KNDF noted that most of the victims were local villagers who did not have firearms, including four children.
 In addition, the police noted that most victims were shot in the head, none were found in the driver's seat of the vehicles, and none of the vehicles were moving when they caught on fire.
 One doctor who examined the victims' bodies noted, “They killed innocent civilians and burned the bodies to destroy the evidence of their crime."